Start playing guitar How to choose a guitar for beginners?

 Plastic Bertrand’s later career

-Ca plane pour moi remains famous throughout the world.
+Ca plein pour moi remains famous throughout the world.
 Following the worldwide success of the single in 1977, Plastic Bertrand continued to play up to his part, especially on European television.

 The punk-rock style was generally dropped in favor of the latest trends.
 Unbeknownst to the public, while Jouret was out promoting the music, Lou Deprijck was in the studio creating it.

-Did Lou Deprijck end up having the music career he dreamed of?
+Did Lou Deprijck, the real King of the Divan, end up having the music career he dreamed of?
 It’s fair to assume that the success of Ça Plane Pour Moi exceeded his expectations.
 Previously, Lou Deprijck had worked with Latin-pop and reggae artists.
 Scoring a punk hit that allowed him to retire early to Thailand was likely not on the cards.

 Ca plane pour moi’s legacy (adverts, remixes, soundtracks)

 Ca plane pour moi has been a mainstay across popular culture.
-To some it’s an artifact of the late 1970s, to others an energized, highly recognizable song.
+To some, it’s an artifact of the late 1970s; to others, it’s an energized, highly recognizable song.
+For better or worse, it might be the most famous French punk song, and one of the most famous rock songs for international markets.

 There are those who’ll want to learn French just to understand the lyrics.
 Don’t bother!
 Ca plane pour moi.
 Ca blanc pour moi.
 It doesn’t matter!
 Don’t bother with an English translation!
 The lyrics are non-sensical for the most part.
 This doesn’t stop it from being arguably the most recognizable French punk song.

-Because of this it has appeared on the soundtrack of numerous movies such as The Wolf of Wall Street, 127 Hours, Three Kings, Ruby Sparks, Jackass and many others.
+Because of this, it has appeared on the soundtrack of numerous films.
+What movie is ça Plane Pour Moi in? as The Wolf of Wall Street, 127 Hours, Three Kings, Ruby Sparks, Jackass, and many others.

 Wherever you live, throughout the past decades you are likely to have heard Ca plane pour moi.
 It lingers in the public consciousness as a cheerful, silly party anthem.
 Its connection to punk rock posturing or the accusations of fraud have long been severed.